PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

 ---
-description: Learn how to use Prefect to schedule work on serverless infrastructure with a worker.
+description: Learn how to use Prefect to schedule work on serverless infrastructure that depends on a worker.
 tags:
     - work pools
     - deployments